Laura Fernández Piña: Local deputy in Quintana Roo (2008-2011)

-Secretary of Tourism of Quintana Roo (2013-2016)
+Secretary of tourism of Quintana Roo (2013-2016)

 In 2013 she held the role of Secretary of Tourism of the State Government of Quintana Roo (SEDETUR) until 2016 in PRI Governor Roberto Borge Angulo's administration.
 In 2014, she participated in the organization of the 39th Edition of the Tianguis Turístico de México in Cancún.
-In April of 2016, she resigned from the position and subsequently her affiliation with the PRI in order to join the Ecologist Green Party of Mexico and to be a candidate for municipal president of Puerto Morelos.
+In April 2016, she resigned from the position and subsequently her affiliation with the PRI in order to join the Ecologist Green Party of Mexico and to be a candidate for municipal president of Puerto Morelos.

-Municipal President of Puerto Morelos (2016-2021)
+Municipal president of Puerto Morelos (2016-2021)

 In the local elections of 2016, Fernández Piña was elected the first female municipal president of Puerto Morelos, having the honor of heading the first city council of the new municipality from 2016 to 2018.
 During her first administration she presided over the Conferencia Nacional de Municipios de México (CONAMM) (National Conference of Municipalities of Mexico), which assembles more than 2,400 city councils of different party affiliations.
 Subsequently, she became the first woman to be reelected as municipal president in Quintana Roo after her win in the 2018 elections, resulting in a second term that she held until March 2021.

-Federal Representative (2021-2024)
+Federal deputy (2021-2024)

-In 2021, she was elected the Ecologist Green Party's candidate to run for Federal Representative on behalf of the coalition "Juntos Hacemos Historia" (Together We Make History) for district 4 of Quintana Roo.
-She was elected on June 5 with 43.60% of the votes.
-In March 2022, she requested an indefinite leave of absence as federal deputy to run for Governor of Quintana Roo.
+In 2021, she was elected the Ecologist Green Party's candidate to run for the federal Chamber of Deputies for the coalition "Juntos Hacemos Historia" (Together We Make History) in Quintana Roo's 4th district.
+She was elected on 5 June with 43.60% of the votes.
+In March 2022, she requested an indefinite leave of absence as federal deputy to run for governor of Quintana Roo.
 In the absence of an alternate, her seat in the Chamber of Deputies became vacant until her subsequent reincorporation in June.

-Candidate for Governor of Quintana Roo (2022)
+Candidate for governor of Quintana Roo (2022)

-In January of 2022 she resigned from the Ecologist Green Part of Mexico to be a candidate for governor of Quintana Roo for the Party of the Democratic Revolution.
-On January 21, 2022, she registered on behalf of the "Va por Quintana Roo" coalition.
-In the June 5th elections, Fernandez Piña came in second place, with 16.08% of the votes, 41 points behind the elected governor Mara Lezama Espinosa of the National Regeneration Movement, who received 57.06% of the votes cast.
+In January 2022 she resigned from the Ecologist Green Part of Mexico to be a candidate for governor of Quintana Roo for the Party of the Democratic Revolution.
+On 21 January 2022, she registered on behalf of the "Va por Quintana Roo" coalition.
+In the 5 June elections, Fernández Piña came in second place, with 16.08% of the votes, 41 points behind the elected governor Mara Lezama Espinosa of the National Regeneration Movement, who received 57.06% of the votes cast.